How much do you know about Mary Tudor?

 Her reign was overshadowed by that of her sister, Queen Elizabeth I

 Mary reigned for just five years before dying in 1558 aged 42.
-She was was succeeded by her sister Queen Elizabeth I who went to reign until 1603.
-During her time on the throne the empire achieved a great many things, including the voyages of discovery by Francis Drake and William Raleigh, the defeat of the Spanish Armada and a flourishing of the arts with Shakespeare stepping up.
+She was succeeded by her sister Queen Elizabeth I who went to reign until 1603.
+During her time on the throne, the empire achieved a great many things, including the voyages of discovery by Francis Drake and William Raleigh, the defeat of the Spanish Armada and a flourishing of the arts with Shakespeare stepping up.

 Even in death Mary was overshadowed by her sister, with James I (who succeeded Elizabeth) ordering that Elizabeth's coffin be placed on top of Mary’s in a vault at Westminster Abbey and had a large monument to Elizabeth erected at the site, while Mary only warranted a mention in an inscription on the monument.